OilSlick/soil_sensor_socr/README.md

 # Soil Sensor
+Note: as of 1 May, 2020 the unit is no longer deployed.
+Water got into the box and shorted the LiPo charger.
+See [Issue #5](https://github.com/OilSlick/soil_sensor_socr/issues/5#issue-611115337).

 An Arduino-based soil sensor to measure the temperature and moisture content of two different samples of soil; one covered by a broad-leaf carpet grass and the other fully exposed.

 The sensor is part of a project for an intro to soil sciences class from Colorado State University.